peteroupc/html3dutil/doc/H3DU.MathUtil.md

 defined by A, B, and C, in any order.
 <li>If the triple product is 0, all three vectors lie on the same plane (are <i>coplanar</i>).
 <li>The triple product is the same as the <i>determinant</i> (overall scaling factor)
-of a 3x3 matrix whose rows or columns are the vectors A, B, and C, in that order.
+of a 3 &times; 3 matrix whose rows or columns are the vectors A, B, and C, in that order.
 <li>Assume A is perpendicular to vectors B and C. If the triple product is positive,
 then A points in the same direction as the cross product of B and C -- which will be perpendicular -- and the angle from B to C, when rotated